archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 Big Data, in the form of born-digital historical sources, is reshaping the humanities and social sciences.
 The sheer amount of cultural information that is generated and, crucially, preserved every day in electronic form, presents exciting new opportunities for historians, political scientists, sociologists, linguistics, computer scientists, and other scholars.
 Much of this information is captured within web archives, created by organizations such as the Internet Archive and many other libraries.

 The Archives Unleashed project is pleased to announce the launch of the **Cohort Program**, which will facilitate research engagement with web archives.
-Cohorts will engage in a year-long collaboration, while receiving mentorship and support from the Archives Unleashed Team.
+Cohorts will engage in a year-long collaboration while receiving mentorship and support from the Archives Unleashed Team.

 ## Program Details